mohit355/Tic-Tac-Toe/README.md

 ## Key features of My project :

    ### Player selection flexibility:
-		                       Users can either play with friends or can play with the computer.
+		>Users can either play with friends or can play with the computer.

    ### You will be informed when your turn comes :
-                                                    Symbols (0’s or X’’s) will assign to you and whenever you change come then that symbol light up below you name.
+                >Symbols (0’s or X’’s) will assign to you and whenever you change come then that symbol light up below you name.

    ### Flexibility of game mode selection:
-							There are three modes of the game type available (one game, three-game,five-game).
-So you get the flexibility to select anyone (three-game and five-game types are tournament type)
+		>There are three modes of the game type available (one game, three-game,five-game).
+So you get the flexibility to select anyone
+		(three-game and five-game types are tournament type)

    ### Result output:
-		 The result of each match will be declared on the screen and when series complete (especially for 3-game and 5-game mode) then you have an option to see the full result of each match and final winner of each series.
+		 >The result of each match will be declared on the screen and when series complete (especially for 3-game and 5-game mode) then you have an option to see the full result of each match and final winner of each series.

+## How to run:

+  ### 1. Using Intelij IDEA IDE

+    >Step1: Fork this repository
+    >Step2: Click on **code** button at right side
+    >Step3: Click on **Download Zip** (download will started)
+    >Step4: Extract the file from the file (one folder will extracted from the zip which contains subfolder)
+    >Step5: Load that folder in **Intelij IDEA IDE** and click on **run** button.